 The story progresses as Kate changes.
 She is still her acerbic self at the end, but sensitivity towards others develops, and it makes her a fuller person.
 So she is still quirky but in a nicer way.

 This book was fun to read; in spots it was laugh out loud with tears.
 Oh, these poor people and what they do to themselves.
 Honestly, I am glad they are not my relatives, but they are dear folk, just different in a variety of ways yet still so human.

 - This newsletter is posted quarterly on the website, and it is emailed free to those who wish to subscribe.
 You will note my website and this newsletter are pretty free of commercials, and that is the way I intend to keep it.

 - Remember, if you have questions, I am only an email away, firstname.lastname@example.org.
 I am your support, so use me when the need arises.
 I try to email a response within a day or two.
 The more specific the question, the better my answer will be.
 The folks at New Leaf will also be answering questions as time goes by.

 - To those of you who purchase, use, and recommend my books, please accept my thanks.
 It is gratifying to know that so many have been helped over the years.

-- The next issue of Smithy Notes will likely appear sometime this summer.
+- The next issue of Smithy Notes will likely appear sometime in the fall.
 The future is unknown, but for now I plan to do another issue or two.
 These days I am taking it one issue at a time and writing as the impulse moves me.